kubernetes/community/contributors/design-proposals/dynamic-admission-control-configuration.md

     // Initializers are the default names that will be registered to this resource Initializers []Initializer

-    // If timeout is reached, an intializer is removed from the resource's
-    // initializer list by the apiserver.
-    // Default to XXX seconds.
-    Timeout *int64
 }

 type Initializer struct {